The boy without a name

 We had come to Siem Reap to see Angkor Wat, but the memory that stayed with me most had nothing to do with temples.

 On the third night, as we were walking back towards the inn, one of the group suddenly sped up.
-I remember internally panicking in a completely irrational way because I knew exactly where this was going.
+I remember feeling a completely irrational sense of panic because I knew exactly where this was going.

 Then I heard it.

 And that was the awful moment.
 The question had escaped.
-The little wall I had built around myself collapsed before the answer had even arrived.
+The little wall I had built around myself crumbled before the answer had even arrived.

-Because once the question existed, the answer was going to come.
+Because once the question existed, the answer was inevitable.

 And once the answer came, he would never again be the boy without a name.